-The Junior Choirs have formed their own reputation for musical excellence and meet every Wednesday to sing and make music.
+The Youth Choirs have formed their own reputation for musical excellence and meet every Wednesday to sing and make music.
 Regularly performing in the local area and beyond, the choirs have gained great acclaim from a wide spectrum of audiences.

 The choirs are made up of three sections, performing both separately and together.